decentralized-identity/keri/docs/Q-and-A.md

 _(@henkvancann)_

 ## Is there a KERI course or webinar available?
-The [SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar on KERI took place in May 2020 and is a good lesson and source of information.
+The [SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar on KERI took place in May 2020 and is a good lesson and source of information.\
+_(@henkvancann)_

 ## Could Keri work for edge computers that need self sovereign identity?
 How to (selectively) share control over the `SCI`/`SAI` with the owners of the device?
 Delegation could be used.
-There is an [issue about IoT](https://github.com/decentralized-identity/keri/issues/54) key and identifier management with `KERI` that answers this question profoundly.
+There is an [issue about IoT](https://github.com/decentralized-identity/keri/issues/54) key and identifier management with `KERI` that answers this question profoundly.\
+(_SamMSmith_)

 # Q&A section Root of trust
 ## What do I need to trust in KERI?
-Primary root of trust is KEL not secondary  (starts with self cert ID but then after first rotation if any must have KEL.
+Primary root of trust is KEL not secondary (starts with self cert ID but then after first rotation if any must have KEL.\
+(_SamMSmith_)

 ## KERI does not need a blockchain, but how does it establish the root-of-trust that we need for SSI?
 How does the data persist?
 The `KELs` are what establishes the root of trust in `KERI`.
 So you have a `SCI` and a `KEL`.
 The `KEL` is ordered with respect to the SCI by the controller.
 You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`.\
 In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in `KERI`.\
 For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
-And so I defend myself against `duplicity`.
+And so I defend myself against `duplicity`.\
+(_SamMSmith_)

 # Q&A section Why the internet is broken

 ## Why would the internet be broken?
 The Internet Protocol (IP) is bro-ken because it has no security layer.\
 <img src="../images/internet_broken.png" alt="Internet stack shows omissions" border="0" width="600">
+(_SamMSmith_)

 ## How can the internet be fixed?
 Establish authenticity between the key pair and the identifier of IP packet’s message payload.
 [See more](){TBW} in presentation.

 <img src="../images/identity_system_security_overlay.png" alt="identity system security overlay" border="0" width="800">
+(_SamMSmith_)

 ## What's wrong with SSL certificate intermediairies?
 Administrative Identifier Issuance and Binding; especially the binding between keypair and identifier based on an assertion of an intermediairy administrator.
 This is what's weak and therefore wrong.
-[See more]() {TBW} in presentation.
+[See more]() {TBW} in presentation.\
+_(@henkvancann)_

 ## What's DNS Hijacking
 A DNS hijacking wave is targeting companies at an almost unprecedented scale.
-Clever trick allows attackers to obtain valid TLS certificate for hijacked domains. [more](https://arstechnica.com/information-technology/2019/01/a-dns-hijacking-wave-is-targeting-companies-at-an-almost-unprecedented-scale/).
+Clever trick allows attackers to obtain valid TLS certificate for hijacked domains. [more](https://arstechnica.com/information-technology/2019/01/a-dns-hijacking-wave-is-targeting-companies-at-an-almost-unprecedented-scale/).\
+_(@henkvancann)_

 ## How to repair the internet trust layer?
 With a waist and a neck. <img src="../images/platform_locked_trust.png" alt="Platform locked trust" border="0" width="400" style="float:left"><img src="../images/waist_neck.png" alt="Waist and neck" border="0" width="400" style="float:right">
+_(@henkvancann)_

 # Q&A section Identifiers